AnotherKamila/tasksched/README.md

 # Overview

 This is meant to run "locally", i.e. it does not attempt to deal with authentication, taskserver, or anything.
-The server must be able to call the `task` CLI with your setup.
-Therefore, run it as your user, either locally, or on a server where you have set up task synchronization (behind HTTP auth or something).
+The app must be able to call the `task` CLI with your setup.
+Therefore, run it as your user, either locally, or on a server where you have set up task synchronization (make sure to put it behind HTTP auth or something if you allow access from the outside).

-It does not use taskserver as AFAIK there is no standardized HTTP API (let me know if I am wrong).
+It does not use taskserver as AFAIK there is no standardized HTTP API.
 Instead, the included small server translates HTTP calls to calls to the `task` CLI.

 # How to use

 Requires `node` and `npm`.

 `make run` will install dependencies, build the app and run the server.
+That's all -- `make run`, open http://localhost:5000/ and enjoy :-)

-Make sure that the `task` CLI is set up.
+Make sure that the `task` CLI is set up and ready to use before using this.

-## Vagrant
+## Optional: Vagrant

-Download the `Vagrantfile` and run `vagrant up`.
+If you want to run this in a Vagrant VM, download the `Vagrantfile` and run `vagrant up`.
 Then
 ```
 vagrant ssh
 su - tasks
 task add Stuff
 ```

+Note that running it on your "normal" host, as your normal user, is more convenient and the recommended way.
+This is useful only if you cannot run it on your machine.

 ## How to get the best Chrome new tab page ever

 point this extension:
 https://chrome.google.com/webstore/detail/new-tab-url/njigpponciklokfkoddampoienefegcl/related
-to your "Next task page" URL (#next)
+to your "Next task page" URL (http://localhost:5000/#next)

 # Thanks to